SirMik3/Game-Engine/README.md

 all of these are neccessary and the only varibles you can use in this function The function returns the calculations on where the player moved.

+REMEMBER: To use the function for all axis (you have to use the same variables for all the functions in a frame).
+You can use this Engine for a 3D and a 2D game.

 # Example

 ```